 Primary Authority is a term that has been increasingly used in regulation.
 But what exactly does it mean?
 And do all businesses need one?
-We take a look.
+Let’s take a look.

 What is it?

 There are two types of partnerships available to businesses depending on their suitability.
-According to the GOV UK…
+According to GOV UK,

 A coordinated partnership (established in October 2013) targets groups of businesses that wish to share a method of compliance with other businesses, such as members of a trade association following guidance provided by that trade association, in conjunction with their Primary Authority.
 This partnership involves a third party to act as a coordinator between the Primary Authority and the business, to manage and simplify their statutory requirements and to create a coherent approach.